 Wellness Choices: This is a unit addressing general health such as stress, nutrition, exercise, sleep, dental care, medical care, and vaccinations.
 These are all lessons we assume are being taught at home, but for some students, the information is new to them.

-We teach this unit a few months into the school year and do the entire unit all at once (meaning we teach the whole unit before moving onto lessons from other units).
+The grade 4-6 unit gets into other topics like addiction, stress and substances.
 It includes lessons about drugs, alcohol and tobacco use which leads to many interesting questions and discussions with students.
 The lessons include reading passages that can be read independently or as a whole class.

 Develop Friendships and Anti-Bullying Strategies